 For most people, the teeth polishing part of their dental checkup is when it feels like their smile is actually getting cleaned.

-Even though your hygienist is manually removing most of the buildup before the polishing, it’s that final step that finally leaves you with the “ahhh…” feeling.
+Even though your dental hygienist is manually removing most of the buildup before the teeth polishing, it’s that final step that finally leaves you with the “ahhh…” feeling.

 Other than the minty fresh zing at the end of your appointment, what’s the point of having your teeth polished?
-Is it a cosmetic treatment?
+Is it a cosmetic procedure?
 Does it affect the health of your smile in any way?
 Is it the same thing as a fluoride treatment?

 Absolutely.
 Teeth polishing is usually one of the last things your hygienist does during your regular dental cleaning appointment.

-For a while, some dentists looked at polishing as an elective procedure that not everyone needed.
+For a while, some dentists looked at teeth polishing as an elective dental procedure that not everyone needed.
 But the truth is, most of us have come to expect it as part of our dental appointment.
 Fortunately, there’s no extra charge for having your teeth polished; it’s typically included in your regular prophylaxis (cleaning.)
-Most tooth polishing uses a small rubber cup with a fine-grit toothpaste.
-You’ll feel the hygienist polish across a few teeth at a time, add more paste, then move to another part of your smile.
+Most tooth polishing uses a small rubber cup with a fine-grit toothpaste. (some use air polishing) You’ll feel the hygienist polish across a few teeth at a time, add more paste, then move to another part of your smile.